clumsycomputer/clumsy-math/README.md

 ###### Rhythm

-> the concept of a rhythm as a discrete sequence / cycle of booleans
+> the concept of rhythm as a discrete sequence / cycle of booleans

 ```typescript
 const rhythm: Rhythm = [true, false, true, false];